shyamsunder007/Mu-Sigma_OJ/v1/sample_assignment.md

 # Sample Assignment

-Here is a sample assignment for testing Sharif Judge.
+Here is a sample assignment for testing Online Judge.
 Add this assignment by clicking on `Add` in `Assignments` page.

 ## Problems